- Police want runner Pinki Pramanik to take a gender test

 - She faces several accusations from a woman who says she was her live-in partner

 - Police say that if the test concludes she is male, she could face rape charges

 - Pramanik denies the accusations and refuses to take the gender test

-New Delhi (CNN) -- A retired gold medal-winning athlete in India is under pressure to prove she is female after her partner accused of deception and sexual assault, police said Friday.
+A retired gold medal-winning athlete in India is under pressure to prove she is female after her partner accused of deception and sexual assault, police said Friday.

 Runner Pinki Pramanik has been detained on charges of fraud and cheating after allegations by Anamika Acharya, a woman claiming to be her live-in partner, said Rajeev Kumar, the police commissioner of Bidhannagar in West Bengal State.